 Exciting developments in material innovation and a commitment to product development continue to set Holland apart as a true Design Nation; ‘twas ever thus, the country giving name to a type of linen and a machine to pulp textile.

 In former times, The Netherlands were crucial to Scotland’s foreign trade efforts and the eastern ports like Leith and Kirkcaldy were once vital hubs.
-Later imports of seed and flax from the Low Countries for linen production and finishing provided essential revenue.
+Later imports of seed and flax from Northern France, Belgium and The Netherlands for linen production and finishing provided essential revenue.
 Our Linen Stories reflect on these former European Unions.